Aruariana/hacettepe-cs-bbm101-python-assignments/README.md

-These are the assignments that I did in my first semester in the BBM101 class' lab.
-BBM101 is the introduction class to programming and it is given in Python.
-In the project folders you can find the assignment pdf's to fully understand it.
+These are the assignments that I completed during my first semester in Hacettepe CS, in the BBM101 class's lab.
+BBM101 is the introductory programming class, taught in Python.
+You can find the assignment PDFs in the project folders for a full understanding.